sequenceplanner/r2r/README.md

 4. The bindings will rebuild automatically if/when you source your workspace(s).
 5. If you make changes to existing message types, run cargo clean -p msg_gen to force recompilation of the rust message types on the next build.

-A couple of examples are included in examples/
+Examples of how to use the crate are included in examples/
 ```
 . /opt/ros/foxy/setup.sh
 cargo build